-Clinical Academic Training Forum: Working Group to support returning clinical academics during a further (COVID-19) pandemic
+Clinical Academic Training Forum: Working Group to support returning clinical academics during future COVID-19 pandemics

-This document sets out overarching principles and practical actions in response to future significant disruption to clinical academic training due to a second wave of COVID-19, locally or nationally, or due to a future pandemic.
+This document sets out overarching principles and practical actions in response to future significant disruption to clinical academic training due to the Omicron variant of COVID-19 or future waves of COVID-19, locally or nationally, or due to a future pandemic.
 All UK institutions and organisations responsible for supporting and progressing the careers of trainee clinical academics in medicine and dentistry should consider their future response to these issues.

-The COVID-19 pandemic has resulted in extraordinary challenges for medicine in the UK and worldwide.
+The COVID-19 pandemic has resulted in extraordinary challenges for medicine and healthcare in the UK and worldwide.
 Clinical academic trainees, both those in full-time research and those in posts combining clinical and academic training, e.g. clinical lecturers and academic clinical fellows, responded to the health emergency in large numbers by voluntarily returning to full-time clinical duties.
-Estimates suggested that over 1,500 academic trainees in England alone were deployed to clinical duties, representing over 90% of all trainees on the Integrated Academic Training (IAT) pathway.
-Similar responses were seen from those in out of programme research and across the four UK nations.
 Many have made exceptional contributions to service and/or to COVID-19 related research.

-The UK Clinical Academic Training Forum (CATF) and COPMED have together established a working group (membership below) to bring together representatives of postgraduate training, research funders, medical and dental schools and others across the UK to agree high-level principles to support future decision making and to support a consistent approach across the United Kingdom.
+The UK Clinical Academic Training Forum (CATF) and Conference of Postgraduate Medical Deans (COPMeD) have together established a working group to bring together representatives of postgraduate training, research funders, medical and dental schools, nursing midwives, allied health professionals, clinical scientists and others across the UK to agree high-level principles to support future decision making and to support a consistent approach across the United Kingdom.
 Our aim was to enable local, practical and timely advice for academic trainees, their clinical and research supervisors, HEI and their postgraduate deanery/HEE regional office.

 All clinical academic trainees will benefit from a considered and co-ordinated approach to managing any potential disruption to their research and clinical training needs due to Coronavirus or a similar situation.